SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud-pricing.md

 ## Can I stop using the service?

 Yes, you can stop using SonarCloud anytime you want.
+You simply need to downgrade your organization to the free plan.

 ## Still have more questions?